Go to Facebook or Tweet @strangework to interact. Home

 Take it for what it is worth.
 Capital punishment, correctly carried out by government, is from God.

 In conclusion, let me re-emphasize that God is a very near and dear God to his people.
-He is always there for us ... to love us and to keep us.
+He is always there for us ... to love us, protect us and keep us.
 You and I became his own dear children when we believed in his Son, Jesus Christ.
 As you have it in John 1:12-13,

 Yet to all who received him, to those who believed in his name, he gave the right to become children of God -- children born not of natural descent, nor of human decision or a husband's will, but born of God.